TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. attribute:: DocumentType.internalSubset

-   A string giving the complete internal subset from the document.
+   A string giving the complete internal subset kutoka the document.
 This does not include the brackets which enclose the subset.
 If the document has no internal subset, this should be ``None``.